 The campus President is delegated authority and responsibility for effective oversight of all state funds held by the campus and all funds held in a fiduciary capacity.

-The campus Chief Financial Officer (CFO) or his/her delegate is responsible for implementing this policy at the campus on behalf of the President.
+The campus President may delegate to the Chief Financial Officer (CFO) responsibility for implementing this policy.
 The campus CFO may delegate in writing to additional staff members, in part or in whole and with appropriate limitations, authority to disburse or expense from campus authorized funds.